 2) Iona's beaches, Isle of Mull

-Just off the south west shores of Mull lies the small isle of Iona, complete with an abbey that's been a site of worship since St Columba landed in 563 AD.
-There's something about the atmosphere of this tiny island of fields, beaches and rugged coastline that makes for a very relaxing visit.
+Just off the south west shores of Mull lies the small island of Iona, complete with an abbey that's been a site of worship since St Columba landed in 563 AD.
+There's something about the atmosphere on this tiny island of fields, beaches and rugged coastline that makes for a relaxing visit.

 3) The Butt of Lewis, Lewis

 Located at the most northerly tip of the Hebridean archipelago the dramatic cliffs at the so called Butt of Lewis make for a dramatic cliff-top walk complete with a lighthouse teetering on the edge.
 From the clifftops watch sea birds in the colonies below soaring on the wind that whips in uninterrupted from across the Atlantic.

 The beautiful white-sands of Luskentyre beach make it one of the most photographed beaches in the Outer Hebrides.
 Located on Harris' west coast the beach has beautiful views of Harris' hills and the Isle of Taransay.